Emmas0813/Class-Projects/README.md

 # Projects
-This repository contains a few of my (more complex) c++/Java projects as well as C# scripts from my Virtual Reality project!
+This repository contains a few of my (more complex) c++/Java projects from coursework.
+Also has a few C# scripts from my Virtual Reality project!
 # C++ Projects - Completed during Spring 2023 semester in Data Structures at OU

   Project2.cpp : Read a file that contains a table (2D array) of "records" (strings) including various operations (characters) to perform on certain rows/columns.
 Examples include: sort a row or column in alphabetical order, search the table for specific record, etc.